In This Article Expand or collapse the "in this article" section Language

 Introduction

-Although language is the primary medium by which we communicate with others and reveal our thoughts and feelings, remarkably few psychologists have studied the psychology of language.
-Until recently, the complexity of language was simply too overwhelming to tackle.
-Since the advent of computer-based technologies, however, an increasing number of researchers have begun exploring the links between natural language use and real-world behaviors.
+Although language is the primary medium by which we communicate our thoughts and feelings with others, only a fraction of published studies in psychology, communication, and allied fields have addressed the underlying psychology of language.
+Historically, the complexity of language was simply too overwhelming to tackle.
+The advent of computational techniques along with digital communication and social media has changed everything.
+We are now witnessing an exponential growth in the number of studies that link natural language use and real-world behaviors.
+Over the last thirty years, computer-based text analysis has grown from relatively simple word counting methods to revolutionary Large Language Models (LLMs) that can generate natural language in ways similar to human beings.
 The psychological study of language has roots in philosophy, with considerable influence and overlap with the fields of anthropology, sociology, linguistics, and communications.
 Since the 1990s, work in language psychology has been associated with a host of newer disciplines involving natural language processing, such as cognitive science, artificial intelligence, computational linguistics, and even subfields of engineering.
 The different approaches to the study of language adopted by these various fields are often complementary, with each approach informing the others.
 Oftentimes, language scholars from different disciplines fail to appreciate each other’s perspectives.
 Linguists, for example, are primarily interested in the structure and function of language.
 Computational linguists are usually interested in developing models to best classify two or more groups of language processes.
 Psychologists who study language are actually interested in the psychological states of the people who are generating the language samples.
 Accordingly, the readings in this bibliography come from a wide variety of fields but with an emphasis on what might be useful to psychologists in their research on language.
+The new world of language psychology has largely been built on expanding technologies in computer and data science in parallel with developments in social and cognitive psychology.
+As a result of cross-disciplinary collaborations, new approaches to data collection, research and statistical methods, and theoretical orientations have evolved.
+Given the rapid growth of the field, the current bibliography should be viewed as a placeholder as the field will continue to expand over the next few years.

 General Overviews